 Different types of Condo

-The OACIQ (the real-estate regulator) identifies three different types of co-ownership in Quebec.
-These are:
+The OACIQ (the real-estate regulator) identifies three different types of co-ownership in Quebec: divided co-ownerships, undivided co-ownerships, and co-ownership by shares.

-For a detailed explanation of the legal differences between divided and undivided co-ownership, see our guide: Divided Vs Undivided Co-Ownership: What Are the Differences?.
+For a more detailed explanation of the legal differences between divided and undivided co-ownership, see our guide: Divided Vs Undivided Co-Ownership: What Are the Differences?

 What is an apartment?

 In this case, you do not own the apartment, you sign a lease for its use and pay monthly rent to the landlord.
-The building is owned by one person or company who is responsible for maintenance, insurance, property taxes and so on.
+An individual or company own the building and they are responsible for maintenance, insurance, property taxes, and so on.
 This could be duplex, triplex or an apartment tower owned by a single landlord.

 What is the difference between apartment vs condo at a glance